MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/why-use-microsoft-edge-devtools.md

 <!-- ====================================================================== -->
 ## Unique tools

-These tools are only available in Microsoft Edge and aren't part of the Chromium project Developer Tools.
+These web development tools are only available in Microsoft Edge DevTools.

 ### Detached Elements panel